barryvdh/laravel-debugbar/readme.md

  - LogsCollector: Show the latest log entries from the storage logs. (disabled by default)
  - FilesCollector: Show the files that are included/required by PHP. (disabled by default)
  - ConfigCollector: Display the values from the config files. (disabled by default)
+ - CacheCollector: Display all cache events. (disabled by default)

 Bootstraps the following collectors for Laravel:
  - LogCollector: Show all Log messages